 Atrial fibrillations are caused by disturbances in the electrical activity of the heart.

-This condition can be caused by menopause, old-age, anxiety, or congenital defects.
+This condition can be caused by damage to heart tissue after a heart attack, menopause, old-age, anxiety, or congenital defects.

 Cardiomyopathy is a condition affecting the function of the heart muscle — negatively impacting its ability to contract and force blood through the system.
 There are a few different types of cardiomyopathies depending on the cause — but all of them will result in a reduction in the heart’s ability to oxygenate the body.